peterkeen/hindsight/README.md

 the :through record points at the new version, and the other end point at the (un-)versioned associated record.

 ## TODO
-Add has_one and has_one :through support.
+- Add support for has_one and has_one :through
-Add support for version-aware associations that already have a condition
+- Add support for version-aware associations that already have a condition
+- Add support for soft-delete